meysamhadeli/user-management/README.md

 > ### Aspire

-To run the application using the `Aspire App Host`, execute the following command from the solution root:
+To run the application using the `Aspire`, execute the following command from the solution root:

 ```bash
 aspire run